 Overall both rail companies offer similar timing and destinations, but the prices are different on each.
 The train ticket prices range starts from 4€ and up to €60 – the average cost is 8€ economy class.
 We found that some trains offer seat allocation so make sure you are firstly in the right courage and the right seat to avoid being charged when the ticket inspector comes through.

-Travel From Verona To Lake Garda By Bus
+How To Get To Lake Garda From Verona By Bus

 There are three local bus companies that provide buses from Verona to the Lake Garda.
 These are Linee bus, Lago Di Garda, and Opera bus services.